The Ecosystem Gap: What the C++ Standard Cannot Specify

 1. Introduction

-The Python ecosystem, by contrast, demonstrates what becomes possible when a language community makes different tradeoffs.
-Python’s willingness to break backwards compatibility—most dramatically in the Python 2 to Python 3 transition—enabled the creation of a unified package ecosystem (PyPI) with over 700,000 packages.
-The cost was a decade of migration pain.
+Python made different choices.
+Breaking backwards compatibility enabled PyPI’s 700,000 packages.
+The cost was a decade of pain.
 The benefit was a coherent ecosystem that C++ developers can only envy.

-This paper examines what the C++ standard cannot specify, why it cannot specify these things, and what consequences flow from these limitations.
+This paper examines what the standard cannot specify, why the committee chose ABI stability, and what consequences follow.

 2. The C++ Ecosystem: What the Standard Does Not Define